con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Arrived atop dry land from flooding oceans,[^136-2]
 Emerged from yoga's perilous dark grove,[^136-3] (136)

-[^136-1]: Vilāsavajra unpacks 'afflictive spheres' as referring to the eighteen spheres (*dhātu*, *khams*) beginning the eye sphere.
+[^136-1]: Vilāsavajra comments that 'afflictive spheres' refer to the eighteen spheres (*dhātu*; Tib. *khams*) beginning the eye sphere.
 [^136-2]: Vilāsavajra explains that 'oceanic floods' are the traditionally enumerated four floods—namely, the floods of desire, cyclic existence, views, and ignorance.
 [^136-3]: Vilāsavajra explains that here the practice of *yoga* is compared to a dark forest, or 'grove', because it is not easily traversed; Mañjuśrī has emerged from the practice of *yoga* and has arrived the state of *nirvāṇa*.

 > kleśopakleśasaṃkleśasuprahīṇasavāsanaḥ |